 Addressing the Growing Shortage of Accounting Faculty

-Accounting doctoral students take two years of coursework and typically take their comprehensive exams in late August of the summer following their second year.
-Programs of study are tailored to students' interests.
-However, all students take graduate level courses in Economics and Statistics and five Accounting PhD seminars.
-In addition, students will be required to take additional coursework in Finance, Econometrics, Game Theory, Cognitive Psychology, Experimental Design and other areas, as appropriate.
+Accounting doctoral students must complete two years of coursework in programs of study tailored to the PhD student's interests.
+In addition, accounting PhD students must also take graduate-level courses in Economics and Statistics and 5 Accounting PhD seminars.
+Finally, accounting PhD students will be required to take additional coursework in Finance, Econometrics, Game Theory, Cognitive Psychology, Experimental Design and other areas, as appropriate.

 - Introduction to Accounting Research